WSU-cshimizu/ceg4110-group-project-team07/deliverables/user-stories.md

 ## Developer Stories

-- As a Backend developer, I want to develop a working rest api endpoint to execute curd operations which is essential when we upload the information from the website and post it in the feed page of the website.
+- As a Backend developer, I want to develop a working rest api endpoint to execute curd operations which is essential when we upload the information from the website and post it in the feed page of the website. -Gokulnaath G
 - As a Backend Developer, I want to integrate the Google Maps API to enable location navigation functionality on the website.
 This involves setting up the API, creating endpoints to serve location data, and make sure that the frontend can interact with the map continuously.
 By implementing this users will be able to navigate to the specific location. -Gokulnaath G

 - As an API integrator,  I want to use GraphQL to enable for flexible data querying, so that the frontend only requests the data it requires which improving productivity.